ankitects/anki-manual/src/studying.md

 See [Deck Options](deck-options.md) and the [FAQ](https://faqs.ankiweb.net/what-spaced-repetition-algorithm.html)
 to learn more about how the algorithm works.

-## Due Counts
+## Due Counts and Fuzz Factor

 When only the question is shown, Anki shows three numbers like 12 + 34 + 56 at the bottom of the screen.
 These represent the new cards, cards in learning, and cards to review.
 If you’d prefer not to see the numbers, you can turn them off in Anki’s preferences.

-In the old scheduler, the numbers count _reviews_ needed to finish all the cards in that queue, not the number of _cards_.
+In the v1 scheduler, the numbers count _reviews_ needed to finish all the cards in that queue, not the number of _cards_.
 If you have multiple steps configured for lapsed cards, the number will increase by more than one when you fail a card, since that card needs to be shown several times.

-In the new scheduler, the numbers count _cards_, so the number will always increase by one regardless of the steps remaining.
+From the v2scheduler, the numbers count _cards_, so the number will always increase by one regardless of the steps remaining.

 When the answer is shown, Anki shows an estimate of the next time a card will be shown above each button.
 If you’d prefer not to see the estimates, you can disable them in Anki’s [preferences](preferences.md).

-Anki additionally adds a small amount of random variation to the next due times, in order to prevent cards that were introduced together and always rated the same from always staying next to each other.
-This variation is not shown on the time estimates but will be applied after selecting the button.
+Anki additionally adds a small amount of random variation (Fuzz Factor) to the next due times, in order to prevent cards that were introduced together and always rated the same from always staying next to each other.
+From 2.1.45+, this variation is reflected on the answer buttons, instead of only being applied when answering,as in previous versions.

 ## Editing and More